lcford2/coregs/README.md

 If you do not plan to use CPLEX, you can still build the container by executing the command in [Step 4](#docker-with-cplex).
 Alternatively, you can pull the prebuilt image from Docker Hub by executing `docker pull lcford/coregs:1.0.1`.
-This image is built without CPLEX and thus will use GLPK to solve Temoa.
+This image is built without CPLEX and thus the default solver is CBC.
+CBC is the Coin-or Branch and Cut solver but uses the CLP (Coin-or Linear Programming) solver to solve LP problems.
+Pyomo does not provide an interface for CLP, but does for CBC, and invoking CBC with a pure LP model (such as Temoa) will simply call CLP.
+GLPK is also provided as a potential solver, however it does not perform nearly as well as CBC (CLP) and is too slow to use with larger problems.

 ## Running COREGS